praveens-git-bit/PreDay_Ignite2024/Exercise5.md

 ![eventhouse9.png](media/labMedia/eventhouse9.png)

-4. In the KQL Queryset name field, "Query Thermostat Data in Near Real-time using KQL Script" and click on the **Create** button.
+4. In the **KQL Queryset name** field, copy-paste the following, "Query Thermostat Data in Near Real-time using KQL Script" and then click on the **Create** button.

 ```
 Query Thermostat Data in Near Real-time using KQL Script